JamalMays6/Sudden-Network-Slowness/README.md

 ---
 ## 🧨 Malicious Script Execution Identified

-To understand what triggered the suspicious network activity, we pivoted to the DeviceProcessEvents table to examine process activity around the time the port scan began.
+To understand what triggered the suspicious network activity, I pivoted to the DeviceProcessEvents table to examine process activity around the time the port scan began.
 Our investigation revealed that a PowerShell script named portscan.ps1 was executed at 2025-06-18T20:37:35Z.

-We used the following Kusto Query Language (KQL) query to identify processes that executed within a 10-minute window surrounding the event:
+I used the following Kusto Query Language (KQL) query to identify processes that executed within a 10-minute window surrounding the event:

 ![image](https://github.com/user-attachments/assets/642d542c-2d82-42a9-8398-902bf3632554)